 Having your images scanned to digital allows you to distribute copies of the images to friends and family and can make a wonderful birthday, anniversary or Christmas gift for a family member or friend.

 All items are scanned using high quality scanners that adjust the colours, brightness and contrast levels.
-Digital ICE4 is included on all colour slide and film scans to remove the majority of the dust and scratches.
+Digital ICE4 is included on all colour slide and film scans to remove the majority of the dust and scratches resulting in a clearer image.

 No job is too big or too small for us.
 We regularly handle small family collections of a handful of images to major digital conversions of many thousands of images from high profile publishing houses, museum archives, universities and various private organisations and charities.

 Our scanning resolution for 35mm films and slides is 4000 dpi, which results in files of around 8 - 12MB in size, depending on the image content and film size.
-Generally, up to 85 images can fit onto a CD and 580 images onto a data DVD.
+Medium format films are scanned at up to 5300dpi using the latest Opticfilm 120 scanning hardware.